 The battle raged fiercely for over three hours, although de la Pole's German mercenaries were equipped with the latest handguns, the large numbers of archers in the Lancastrian army proved to be decisive.
 The longbowmen were able to shoot volley after volley into the Yorkist position.
 The Irish troop's lack of sufficient body armour resulted in their being cut down in large numbers by the Lancastrian arrows.

 The Yorkists finally broke and fled towards the River Trent down a ravine, known locally as the Bloody Gutter, in which they were killed in large numbers.

-The Yorkist leaders John de la Pole, Fitzgerald, Broughton, and Martin Schwartz, were all slain in the fighting.
+The Yorkist leader's John de la Pole, Fitzgerald, Broughton, and Martin Schwartz, were all slain in the fighting.
 Francis, Lord Lovell alone escaped, reported to have been seen swimming the river on horseback, he was never seen again after the battle.
-In the eighteenth century a skeleton was discovered within a secret room when a new chimney was built at his home at Minster Lovell in Oxfordshire, leading to conjecture that he had hidden himself there and died of starvation.
+In the eighteenth century, a skeleton was discovered within a secret room when a new chimney was built at his home at Minster Lovell in Oxfordshire, leading to the conjecture that he had hidden there and died of starvation.

-The pretender Lambert Simnel was captured, but was pardoned and put to work in the in the royal kitchens.
+The pretender Lambert Simnel was captured but was pardoned and put to work in the royal kitchens.
 The Irish nobles who had supported Simnel were also pardoned.